 Attach one of the kit hose adapters to the plastic adapter

 Push the adapter onto the engine.

 Attach another hose adapter to the radiator.

-Route and cut the radiator hose so that the hose curls towards the right side of the car not the left (the air filter goes there).
-Push the bypass caps onto the tubes to the left of the throttle body and hose clamp the lower one.
+Route and cut the radiator hose so that the hose curls towards the right side of the car, not the left (the air filter goes there).